openstates/openstates-scrapers/README.rst

   docker-compose run --rm --entrypoint=nosetests scrape /srv/openstates-web/openstates

-Note that Illinois (il) is the only state with tests right now.
+Note that Illinois is the only state with scraper tests right now.

+Our scraping framework, Pupa, has a strong test harness, and requires well-structured data when ingesting.
+Furthermore, Open States scrapers should be written to fail when they encounter unexpected data, rather than guessing at its format and possibly ingesting bad data.
+Together, this means that there aren't many benefits to writing unit tests for particular Open States scrapers, versus relatively high upkeep costs.

 API Keys
 ========